nickbramhall/nickbramhall.github.io/content/2014-08-26-ben-starav.md

 <a href="https://www.flickr.com/photos/black_friction/14667732256" title="Late sunshine over Mull by Nick Bramhall, on Flickr"><img src="https://farm3.staticflickr.com/2902/14667732256_377d438195_b.jpg" width="1024" height="683" alt="Late sunshine over Mull"></a>

 After dinner I decided to head back up to the summit and have a general wander about the mountain.
 I was half thinking I might head out to the southern tops as these looked to be interesting spurs with long ridge lines heading down towards Loch Etive.
-However, after looking at the sunlit Glencoe hills and clambering back up to the summit itself I spotted that a second tent had appeared on the hill.
+However, after looking at the sunlit Glen Coe hills and clambering back up to the summit itself I spotted that a second tent had appeared on the hill.
 I thought it would be slightly rude not to say hello so popped over to where they were.

 They were a pair from Edinburgh who’d camped close to the summit of Stob Ghabhar the previous night and made their way along the range of hills to Ben Starav during the day.
 They were having some interesting problems with their liquid fuelled stove which caused some scary moments considering how close the tent fabric was to the naked flames.
 Eventually they got it going and started to cook up a tasty looking pasta dinner with lots of fresh ingredients.
 We chatted away about the pleasures of summit camping and then, as they were about to have dinner, agreed to meet up on the summit to watch the sunset, still a couple of hours away.